This Is It! (bar)

-This Is It!, also known locally as Tits, is a gay bar and lounge located in Milwaukee, Wisconsin.
-It is the oldest, continually-operating gay bar in the state of Wisconsin.
+This Is It!, also known locally as Tits, was a gay bar and lounge located in Milwaukee.
+Prior to its closure in March 2025, it was the oldest continually operating gay bar in the state of Wisconsin.

-The bar is located in a building constructed in 1915 on the corner of Jefferson and Wells streets.
-The space the bar occupies has been used as a bar and tavern since 1936, previously known as "The Establishment", and before that "Vern's Tap".
+Located on the corner of Jefferson and Wells streets, in a building constructed in 1915, the space had served as a bar and tavern since 1936.

 History

-This Is It! is a gay bar established in 1968 by Catherine "June" Brehm and business partner Michael Latona.
-June took control of the bar, known previously as "The Establishment", in 1968.
-Extensive remodels were done in 1969, and the bar has kept the same style since.
-While records do not indicate the exact date June and her business partner Michael split, it is clear that she assumed full control on June 18, 1970.
-Joseph Brehm became a part-owner of This Is It! after his mother, June, suffered a stroke in 1981, and he operated the bar concurrently with June until her death in 2010.
+The location, previously operating as "The Establishment" and "Vern's Tap", became a gay bar in 1968, operated by Catherine "June" Brehm and business partner Michael Latona.
+Extensive remodels were done in 1969, and June assumed full control of This Is It! in 1970.
+The owner's son Joseph Brehm became a part-owner after his mother suffered a stroke in 1981, and the two operated the bar until her death in 2010.
 After managing the bar at This Is It!, George Schneider became a part-owner in 2012.

-The location in Milwaukee, WI has remained the same since the bar's inception.
-The bar has never "shut down" or "closed its doors" for any period of time outside of normal maintenance and repairs.
-It is the oldest, continually operating gay bar in the State of Wisconsin.
+The Milwaukee location remained the same since the bar's inception.
+The bar had never "shut down" or "closed its doors" for any period of time outside of normal maintenance and repairs.
+It was the oldest, continually operating gay bar in the State of Wisconsin.

 Joseph Brehm died on April 3, 2016, from complications associated with ALS leaving full control of the establishment to his business partner, George Schneider.
-Schneider continues to operate the bar in the tradition of Joe and June, saying "Joe and June had this bar for the first 50 years, or almost 50.
+Schneider continued to operate the bar in the tradition of Joe and June, saying "Joe and June had this bar for the first 50 years, or almost 50.
 I'm the custodian of a huge amount of history and their legacy.
 I will make sure it keeps on going for another 50."